Lingua franca: Characteristics

 Any language regularly used for communication between people who do not share a native language is a lingua franca.
 Lingua franca is a functional term, independent of any linguistic history or language structure.

 Pidgins are therefore lingua francas; creoles and arguably mixed languages may similarly be used for communication between language groups.
-But lingua franca is equally applicable to a non-creole language native to one nation (often a colonial power) learned as a second language and used for communication between diverse language communities in a colony or former colony.
+However, the term lingua franca is equally applicable to a non-creole language native to one nation, often a colonial power, learned as a second language and used for communication between diverse language communities in a colony or former colony.

 Lingua francas are often pre-existing languages with native speakers, but they can also be pidgins or creoles developed for that specific region or context.
 Pidgins are rapidly developed and simplified combinations of two or more established languages, while creoles are generally viewed as pidgins that have evolved into fully complex languages in the course of adaptation by subsequent generations.
-Pre-existing lingua francas such as French are used to facilitate intercommunication in large-scale trade or political matters, while pidgins and creoles often arise out of colonial situations and a specific need for communication between colonists and indigenous peoples.
+Often, pre-existing lingua francas such as French are used to facilitate intercommunication in large-scale trade or political matters, while pidgins and creoles often arise out of colonial situations and a specific need for communication between colonists and indigenous peoples.
 Pre-existing lingua francas are generally widespread, highly developed languages with many native speakers.
 Conversely, pidgins are very simplified means of communication, containing loose structuring, few grammatical rules, and possessing few or no native speakers.
 Creole languages are more developed than their ancestral pidgins, utilizing more complex structure, grammar, and vocabulary, as well as having substantial communities of native speakers.

 Whereas a vernacular language is the native language of a specific geographical community, a lingua franca is used beyond the boundaries of its original community, for trade, religious, political, or academic reasons.
 For example, English is a in the United Kingdom but it is used as a in the Philippines, alongside Filipino.
 Likewise, Arabic, French, Standard Chinese, Russian and Spanish serve similar purposes as industrial and educational lingua francas across regional and national boundaries.

 Even though they are used as bridge languages, international auxiliary languages such as Esperanto have not had a great degree of adoption, so they are not described as lingua francas.